BDB-Genomics/.github/profile/README.md

 # BigDataBiology Genomics | Computational Epigenomics

-> **Aim: To advance the understanding of Type 2 Diabetes for therapuetic potentials through computational epigenomics.**
+> **Aim: To contribute to the understanding of Type 2 Diabetes for therapuetic potentials through computational epigenomics.**

 BDB Genomics develops "open-source" computational infrastructure for epigenomic data analysis, with a focus on reproducibility, accessibility, and scalable design.